 Math 10 Combined is the starting point for both the Mathematics-1 and Mathematics-2 course sequences.
-Students who aren't sure which course sequence they want to follow right out of junior high can take Mathematics 10C and then choose which path they want to take, either Mathematics 20-1 or Mathematics 20-2. in Grade 11.
+Students who aren't sure which course sequence they want to follow right out of junior high can take Mathematics 10C and then choose which path they want to take, either Mathematics 20-1 or Mathematics 20-2, in Grade 11.

-MATHEMATICS 10-3 - 5 credits Prerequisite: 40% in Mathematics 9
+Prerequisite: 40% in Mathematics 9